adct-the-experimenter/binaural-audio-editor/README.md

   Currently, only 1 sound producer can be moved during playback and play audio needs to be clicked to hear the sound during playback of timeline.

+  The application uses standard Cartesian coordinate system to move sound producers and listener.

+  Up is positive z.
+Down is negative z.

+  Back is positive x.
+Forward is negative x.

+  Right is positive y.
+Left is negative y.